cortex-lab/phy/docs/visualization.md

 #### Definition

-A cluster is a given set of spikes, supposed to correspond to a single neuron.
+A **cluster** is a set of spikes, supposed to correspond to a single neuron.
 A cluster is identified by a unique integer, the **cluster id**.
-The cluster id is unique: when the cluster changes (i.e. some spikes are removed or added), the cluster id changes.
+The cluster id is unique: when the cluster changes (i.e. spikes are removed or added), the cluster id changes.

 #### Cluster selection